October 11-14, 2018 | The Darcy in Washington, DC

 Only 1 abstract submission per young investigator will be accepted.
 Abstracts must conform exactly to the abstract preparation instructions.
 Those that do not may be rejected.
 No revisions to submitted abstracts will be accepted.
 Only original work done by the young investigator will be accepted.

-Submission deadline is midnight PST, on Friday, June 18, 2018.
+Submission deadline is Noon PST, on Tuesday, June 26, 2018.
 Irina Petrache, MD and the expert faculty will review all submissions.
 All accepted abstracts will be published in a program workbook.
 The publication of this workbook will not preclude publication or presentation elsewhere.
 Presentations will be podium format and will consist of a formal presentation and question-and-answer period.

 The 30 finalists (authors of accepted abstracts) will be provided with the following: One (1) roundtrip, economy-class ticket from their city of origin to Washington, DC.
 Reimbursement for ground transfers to and from the program hotel in Washington, DC.
 3 nights’ lodging (Thursday, Friday, and Saturday) at the program hotel.
 All group buffet meals (breakfast, lunch, and dinner) for the duration of the program.